MATH TUTORING SERVICES

 Sometimes a messy backpack is just a messy backpack.
 Every kid is different.
 However, if you're noticing that you child is having a tricky time with any of the above skills, they need some coaching and organizational support.
-Strong executive functioning doesn't just build happier more confident math learners, but it also to insures that students have a good framework in place to better handle increased workloads and more challenging science and math courses in high school.
+Strong executive functioning doesn't just build happier more confident math learners, it ensures that students have a good framework in place to better handle increased workloads when more challenging science and math courses come along in high school.

 WHY LEARNING MATH IS IMPORTANT

 If you’ve read my science tutoring page, you know I firmly believe that every subject you study in school equips you with different approaches to problem solving that you carry with you for life.
 Organizing your thinking for math processing is the cornerstone to successfully acquiring these skills.
 When you learn math, you’re learning how to manage multi-step processes in what is essentially another language, and it’s not always easy.